Becoming a Lawyer in Saskatchewan

 As a component of the Saskatchewan CPLED Program, students will receive access to a comprehensive set of procedural and substantive resource materials in addition to materials specific to the module content.
 Students will be able to download and print these materials through their own computer.

 The Saskatchewan CPLED Program Resource Materials are included in the online materials.
-However, if students wish to purchase a complete set of Saskatchewan CPLED Program Resource Materials in hard copy, please indicate this in the appropriate section of the Registration Form.
-Students will be invoiced for these upon receipt of the materials.
-If you are not currently enrolled in the CPLED Program and wish to order a set of the Saskatchewan CPLED Resource Materials, use the CPLED Bar Course Materials Order Form.
+However, if students wish to purchase a complete set of Saskatchewan CPLED Program Resource Materials on USB flash drive, please choose this option on the Registration Form.
+If you are not currently enrolled in the CPLED Program and wish to order the Saskatchewan CPLED Resource Materials on USB flash drive, use the CPLED Bar Course Materials Order Form.

 During the program students will be referring to the materials published by The Law Society of Saskatchewan, including: